There are many ways to keep power and attraction in a relationship.

 Here is a meme for you to understand this concept:

-So if you want to be Machiavellian about it, provide love and support as long as that love and support does not lead them to a place where they above you, and won’t you need anymore.
+So if you want to be Machiavellian about it, provide love and support as long as that love and support does not lead them to a place where they end up above you, and won’t you need anymore.